solarslurpi/OG-GrowBuddy/README.md

 # What is GrowBuddy?
-I am building GrowBuddy to work with my indoor grow.
+GrowBuddy:
+<iframe style="border:none" width="800" height="450" src="https://whimsical.com/embed/FeXJ723nJx8YGJT4TGzWy7"></iframe>

+_The [drawing in Whimisical](https://whimsical.com/growbuddy-FeXJ723nJx8YGJT4TGzWy7) includes links of interest._

+Includes...
+## Air Sensor
+An Air Sensor built around an scd-30 sensor attached to an ESP32 microcontroller running Tasmota to monitor the CO2, air temperature, and humidity level within an indoor grow tent.

+The Air Sensor runs on battery and sends the CO2 level, air temperature, and humidity level to the mosquitto (mqtt) broker running on the Raspberry Pi.
+## CO2 Actuator
+A CO2 Actuator built on an ESP32 running Tasmota that subscribes to an mqtt message that tells it how long to turn the CO2 cannister's solenoid valve on.
+## Humidifier Water Level Adjuster
+A Water Level sensor that detects high and low water conditions and will pump water into the humidifier's water reservoir when a low water condition is detected.
+## LED light on/off Detection

+## node-red Management
+node-red is used to manage everything.
+More on that below.

+ _NOTE: I found node-red to be a simple and powerful way to code up all incoming/outgoing activities as well as provide "smarts" such as given a grow state (e.g. Vegetative versus Flowering), how much CO2 to add and what humidity level should the grow tent space be at._

+Automatic adjustment of CO2 using a solenoid valve attached to a CO2 cannister monitors and adjusts the CO2 and humidity level within an indoor grow tent.
+The humidity level is adjusted through monitoring and adjusting the VPD level.
+- saves readings into a database and plots the values for a comprehensive view of the environmental factors.

 My goal for Grow Buddy is to be the little buddy that does the tedious tasks so that I can enjoy other aspects of growing indoor plants.
 With that said, when I am home I will always check up on my plants daily.
-There are three distinct GrowBuddy "jobs".
+The jobs GrowBuddy handles for me include:
 ## GrowBuddy Jobs
-1. __(GrowBuddy)__ At present GrowBuddy automates the task of:
 - __Adjusting the CO2 level__ to the ideal level based on lights on/off.
 - __Adjusting the humidity level__ to the ideal VPD level.

-given which growth stage the plants are in and whether lights are on or off.
+- __Refilling the humidifier__ when the water is low.

+## Jobs GrowBuddy Does Not Do
-I don't adjust the temperature because where I live the temperature stays within a reasonable level for the plants to thrive.
+- __Adjust the temperature__ I don't adjust the temperature because where I live the temperature stays within a reasonable level for the plants to thrive.

-I provide air flow by linking several PC fans together.
+- __Monitor and Adjust the Air Flow__ I provide air flow by linking several PC fans together.
 The fans run 7/24.

-Light is provided by an LED setup.
-Lighting is not automated.
-I guess I could set up a system that figured out the current height of the canopy and then adjusted the LED distance.
-But for now I don't.
+- __Adjust the PPFD Level__ Light is provided by an LED setup.
+Lighting is turned off/on for the correct photoperiod using a Kasa smart plug.
+The PPFD value is hand adjusted using a PAR meter.
+Perhaps in the future I could automate the distance the lights are from the plants based on PAR readings.

-2. __(Doctor GrowBuddy)__ Uses camera and machine learning to aid in plant stress diagnosis.
+I am working on extending GrowBuddy to include __(Doctor GrowBuddy)__.
+Doctor GrowBuddy uses robotics, a camera, and machine learning to aid in plant health diagnosis.

-3. __(GrowBuddy Journal)__ Journal daily growth metrics and publish to online growing diaries.

 This document focuses on the #1 job: automating the obvious (CO2 enrichment level and humidity based on growth stage).
 # GrowBuddy Overview